GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 - internal forwarding rules for internal L7 load balancers per VPC peering group
 - Dynamic routes per VPC
 - Dynamic routes per VPC peering group
+- IP utilization per subnet (% of IP addresses used in a subnet)

 It writes this values to custom metrics in Cloud Monitoring and creates a dashboard to visualize the current utilization of these metrics in Cloud Monitoring.

 Note that metrics are created in the cloud-function/metrics.yaml file.

 You can also edit default limits for a specific network in that file.
-See the blueprint for `vpc_peering_per_network`.
+See the example for `vpc_peering_per_network`.

 ## Next steps and ideas
 In a future release, we could support:
 - Static routes per VPC / per VPC peering group
-- Dynamic routes per VPC peering group
 - Google managed VPCs that are peered with PSA (such as Cloud SQL or Memorystore)
-- Subnet IP ranges utilization

 If you are interested in this and/or would like to contribute, please contact legranda@google.com.